 - The work to be undertaken, the appliances included and materials to be used.

 - Details of any subcontractors used (including Gas Safe registration number).

-- Refuse disposal and who will carry out any remedial work if necessary.
+- Refuse disposal and who will carry out any necessary remedial work.

 - After sales services such as warranties on appliances, materials and workmanship.
-This includes arrangements to rectify any defective work or damage to the property.
+This includes arrangements to correct any defective work or damage to the property.

-Before the engineer starts work at the property, make sure you check they have a valid Gas Safe ID card and are appropriately qualified to carry out the work.
+Before your engineer starts work at your property, it’s crucial to check they’ve got a valid Gas Safe ID card showing they’re appropriately qualified to carry out the work.

-- The engineer should provide you with completed commissioning documents, such as the Benchmark certificate for boilers.
+- You should receive completed commissioning documents from your engineer such as the Benchmark certificate for boilers.

-- Your warranty registration needs to be returned and completed.
+- Your warranty registration needs to be completed and returned

 After you have had gas work completed in your property you can nominate your installation for an inspection by Gas Safe Register.

 Remember all gas appliances in your home need to be serviced and checked annually, or in accordance with the manufacturers instructions, by a Gas Safe registered engineer.